|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tea can make a fantastic component in a cocktail recipe.
-This Gunpowder Gimlet cocktail takes top honors, impressing with its magical mix of infusions.
+Tea makes a fantastic component in a cocktail recipe.
+This gunpowder gimlet from bartender Ben Carpenter of Green Street Restaurant in Pasadena, California takes top honors, impressing with its magical mix of infusions.

-There may be just four ingredients in this recipe, but they are a treasure trove of unique flavors.
-It begins by prepping two ingredients, including a 2-hour infusion of green tea in Ford's Gin and a special pistachio honey syrup, which also takes about 2 hours (how convenient is that!).
-It is this nutty syrup that really set the drink apart and gives the classic Gimlet a nice, modern spin.
+There may be just four ingredients in this iced tea cocktail, but they are a treasure trove of unique flavors.
+It begins by prepping two ingredients, including a two-hour infusion of green tea in Ford's Gin and a special pistachio honey syrup, which also takes about two hours.
+The timing is very convenient and much shorter than most liquor infusions.
+The nutty syrup really sets the drink apart, however, and gives the classic gimlet a nice modern spin.

 While you have the pistachio syrup, use it to sweeten your green tea.
-It's a natural compliment as this recipe proves and should prove useful in a number of other drinks as well.
+As this recipe proves, it's a natural complement and should be useful in a number of other drinks as well.

 - 1/2 ounce lemon juice